vic21984/Victoria-Universalis/Victoria Universalis Changelog.md

 * Created the country of Hazaristan in central Afghanistan which starts out as a puppet of Afghanistan in 1836.
 Afghanistan gets an event to conquer them at 60% civilization progress.

 ###### South America:
-* Added Basic Chemistry and Military Staff System techs to all South American countries in 1836.
+* Added Basic Chemistry and Military Staff System techs to all South American countries in 1836

+###### Argentina:
+* Bahia Blance and Mar del Plata start uncolonized in 1836.

 #Version 0.76 - 4/5/2023
 ## Bug fixes: